Header Ads Widget

 A Prayer for You

-This new season isn’t just about where you’re going—it’s about who you’re becoming.
-God is not just changing your circumstances; He’s changing you.
+This new season isn't only about where you're going; it's also about who you're becoming.
+God is not only altering your circumstances; He is transforming you.
 Let Him.

-So here’s my challenge to you: Take one step today—just one—that aligns with the person you’re becoming.
-Maybe it’s starting that journal, joining a new community, or simply spending five extra minutes in prayer.
-Whatever it is, do it with courage.
+So here's my challenge to you: Do one thing today that fits with the person you're becoming.
+It may be beginning a diary, joining a new group, or just praying for five more minutes.
+Whatever it is, do it with guts.

 Because God is with you.
-And your best days?
-They’re not behind you—they’re ahead. 💛
+And what about your best days?
+They are not behind you; they are in front of you. 💛

-If you’d like a printable version of this encouragement to keep or share, just let me know—I’d love to help you carry these truths into your daily life.
+If you want a printable version of this encouragement to keep or share, please let me know.
+I'd love to help you remember these truths in your everyday life.

 Post a Comment